danobot/mqtt_payload_processor/README.md

   payload: 5842322
 ```
 # Configuration
+**Device:** A high level device containing many entities.
+E.g. Wall panel with multiple buttons.
+**Mapping** A button on a wall panel triggered by an MQTT payload.
+Contains many actions that define scripts for one or more schedules (including the `default` schedule).
+**Schedule:** Defines when a certain set of actions is executed.

 ## Callback Scripts
 You can define a script to be called as a sort of callback function.
 I use this to emit a short sound when specific buttons are pressed.
 (Sometimes the automation triggered by the button does not have immediate feedback).
 By default, the top level script is called if (and only if) the device declares `callback: true`.